bitlogik/uniblow/README.md

 Don't expect to make complicated DeFi transactions, nor advanced settings for the fees.
 This software provides an easy and basic wallet, focused on universality and ease in use, as it works on multiple blockchains and platforms.

-For now, works with :
+Compatible with the following blockchains :

 * BTC
     * mainnet and testnet networks